manwar/theweeklychallenge/content/blog/build-docker-image.md

 <br>

-In the past, I have had complaint from the user that they can't run the site locally as it relies on the custom built [**Hugo**](https://github.com/manwar/theweeklychallenge/blob/master/bin/hugo) binary.
+In the past, I received complaints from users that they couldn't run the site locally as it relies on a custom-built [**Hugo**](https://github.com/manwar/theweeklychallenge/blob/master/bin/hugo) binary.

 To solve this issue, `Docker image` would have been an ideal solution.

-But I never played with `Docker` before in details, so the lack of experience with the toy was stopping me.
+However, I had never worked with `Docker` in detail before, so my lack of experience with the tool held me back.

-Sudden change of heart, I started digging into `Docker` and enjoying too.
+After a sudden change of heart, I started exploring `Docker` and found myself enjoying it.

-This the `Dockerfile`, I came up with initially:
+Here's the `Dockerfile`, I came up with initially:

 <br>